dansmyers/IntroToCS/Activities/6-Stepwise_Refinement.md

 -----------------
   7  |  8  |  9
 ```

-- `board` will be a dictionary that maps each number 1 to 9 to the symbol at that position, or `None` if no symbol has been assigned yet.
+We'll use a dictionary that maps each number 1 to 9 to the symbol at that position (`'X'` or `'O'`), or `None` if no symbol has been assigned yet.

 Put the following code at the top of the file, in the place marked by the `TODO` comment.
+It initializes the empty board, then sets every position to `None`.
 ```
 # Dictionary stores the symbol at each position
 #